Beyond masks and social distancing: How to stay healthy and sane during this new surge (while still enjoying fall and winter) - Local News 8

 “Thanksgiving is a really tough one,” Ranney admits.
 “I am going to be doing a Zoom Thanksgiving with my parents.”

-You can also help loved ones who are at high risk for Covid-19 or those who are feeling isolated by preparing traditional Thanksgiving dishes “and delivering them in a way that doesn’t involve contact with others.”
+You can also help those at high risk for Covid-19 or those who are feeling isolated by preparing traditional Thanksgiving dishes “and delivering them in a way that doesn’t involve contact with others,” the CDC says.

 Keep things in perspective